SayanaVrgs/SayanaVrgs/README.md

 A team-based project involving the creation and deployment of ResNet-based models designed to detect fishing activities, with the primary goal of combating illegal fishing and enhancing monitoring initiatives.

-_Components involved: Fishnet Open Images Database, ResNet model, Numpy, Core Python_
+_Components involved: Fishnet Open Images Database, ResNet model, Numpy, Core Python, Tensorflow-Keras_

 3. [Detection of facial landmarks in thermal images using Computer Vision models](https://github.com/SayanaVrgs/Detection_of_facial_landmarks_in_thermal_images_using_Computer_Vision_models)